elizavetasemenova/prob-epi/01_intro.md

-# Probabilistic Thinking, modelling and programming for Epidemiology.
+# Bayesian Modelling and Probabilistic Programming for Epidemiology.

 Welcome to the course!